 Your list of key partners will be specific to your industry.
 You’ll need to identify important suppliers, competitors, and buyers.
 As you grow, the relationships you need will likely change.
 It’s a good idea to be aware of relevant key partners, including any newcomers that impact your business.

-From here, identify your fixed costs (the costs that you’ll have to consistently pay, like rent) and variable costs (costs that will fluctuate with your business, like packaging).
+From here, identify your fixed costs (the costs that you’ll have to pay consistently, like rent) and variable costs (costs that will fluctuate with your business, like packaging).
 Outline your costs and consider ways of managing them.
 Can you do things more efficiently?
-What costs will you have to pay up front?
-Do some research so you can assign some actual numbers to these costs; this will help you complete a complete financial plan later.
+What costs will you have to pay upfront?
+Do some research to assign some actual numbers to these costs; this will help you complete a complete financial plan later.

 Business Canvas Exercise

-As you work on business planning, creating a business model canvas can help you get folks on the same page and begin working through some of the specific details of your business.
+As you work on business planning, creating a business model canvas can help you get folks on the same page and begin working through some of your business’s specific details.
 Here’s what you’ll need:

-Re-create the business model canvas below (or you can also download one here) and begin filling in each box.
+Start by downloading the business model canvas from here.
+Then fill in each box.
 Start with the value proposition and work through each segment.
-This will help get everyone on the same page about how the business will work and it’ll lay a great foundation for a business plan.
+This process will help get everyone to get on the same page about how the business will work, and it’ll lay a great foundation for a business plan.

 There’s a lot of information available on building a business canvas.
-We highly recommend the book Business Model Generation; it gives a thorough overview of different business models used by real companies and breaks these down into easy-to-understand concepts.
+We highly recommend the book Business Model Generation; it gives a thorough overview of real companies’ business models and breaks these down into easy-to-understand concepts.
 This video also gives a great overview of business models for start-ups.Was this useful?